Generic Name: Codeine Oral Solution (KOE deen)

-- If you have an allergy to codeine or any other part of this medicine.
+- If you have an allergy to codeine or any other part of codeine oral solution.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If you have any of these health problems: Lung or breathing problems like asthma, trouble breathing, or sleep apnea; high levels of carbon dioxide in the blood; or stomach or bowel block or narrowing.

 - If you have taken certain drugs used for low mood (depression) like isocarboxazid, phenelzine, or tranylcypromine or drugs used for Parkinson's disease like selegiline or rasagiline in the last 14 days.
 Taking codeine oral solution within 14 days of those drugs can cause very bad high blood pressure.

 - If you are taking any of these drugs: Linezolid or methylene blue.

 - If you are taking any of these drugs: Buprenorphine, butorphanol, nalbuphine, or pentazocine.

 - If you have been told by your doctor that you are a rapid metabolizer of some drugs.